 This one's simple.
 Or at least simple in concept, rather than necessarily execution.
 Your shortlist of candidates can only ever be as good as the pool of candidates who saw the role advertised in the first place.
 So taking the time to carefully target who will see your job adverts on social media is a key step in getting results.
 Targeting long tail results - much as you would do with SEO - is one of many approaches you must use to do this.

 The benefits when it comes to attracting candidates on social media are twofold.
 Firstly, the likelihood of enough of the right people seeing your advert is greatly increased - and so your shortlist is strengthened.
-But secondly, what you'll be charged for generating interest will also come down in price if your advert is more effective at converting views into clicks - which is a spin-off benefit of getting your targeting right (you guessed it, we can help with candidate targeting too!)
+But secondly, what you'll be charged for generating interest will also come down in price if your advert is more effective at converting views into clicks - which is a spin-off benefit of getting your targeting right.

 Using images in your social campaigns can dramatically increase response rates.
 Visually appealing social media adverts are more likely to be clicked on.
 And job listings that are visually appealing - even going so far as to incorporate video - are also far more likely to convert.